Zoning Board to Consider Exemption For Proposed Girls Softball Field

 The Ellwood City Area School District’s Board of Directors unanimously approved a plan to commit to improving district softball and baseball facilities in July of 2023.
 The plan, provided by HHSDR in an athletic facility study, includes a newly constructed softball field on the Ewing Park School property.
 Should the plan come to fruition, it will be funded via a local athletic capital campaign, led by local resident Bill Nardone.
 The cost of the softball field will be $1,880,000 (see a list of detailed costs in photos).

 Residents on the three blocks that surround the proposed complex, however, have stood up with strong opposition.
-Many support the implantation of a field, but not at that location.
+Many support the field but not at that location.
 Numerous residents have spoke out regarding noise concerns, safety concerns, traffic concerns, parking concerns, property damage concerns, and property value concerns.

 Beatty Street resident Zach Powell said “We oppose it,” he said.
 “And we will continue to strongly oppose it.”